arindamsaha1507/blog/content/Sanskrit Grammar is grander than what you probably think.md

 In the following articles --- which I shall write as and when time permits --- I will try to present bits and pieces of this field in a simplified way as per my understanding and capability.
 I myself am a student of Sanskrit and can make mistakes.
 Experts are free to correct my mistakes.

+Until then, why don't you check-out the etymological analysis of [[अन्वय]] that I am currently writing?

 [^1]: By words, he meant sounds.
 The original word used is शब्द which technically means sound.

 [^2]: A cosmic year, by all accounts, is much much longer than a 'normal' year.